 Yes, GSA follows the requirements of GAAP for Federal financial reporting.
 The Federal Accounting Standards Advisory Board is designated by the American Institute of Certified Public Accountants as the source of GAAP for Federal reporting entities, and issues the accounting standards and principles for the United States Government.

-- How do you read a balance sheet?
+- How to read a balance sheet?

 - What is a statement of changes in net position?